 Teacher tells Bill 21 court challenge that her hijab is not source of discord

-MONTREAL — Another Muslim teacher has taken the stand at the court challenge to Quebec's secularism law, testifying that her hijab has no impact on her ability to teach.

-Bouchera Chelbi testified Tuesday on Day 2 of the legal proceedings against Bill 21, the law that bans public sector workers in positions of authority -- including teachers and judges -- from wearing religious symbols on the job.
+Bouchera Chelbi testified today on Day 2 of the legal proceedings against Bill 21, the law that bans public sector workers in positions of authority, including teachers and judges, from wearing religious symbols on the job.

 Chelbi, who has taught English as a second language in Montreal for 12 years, told the court she has always acted professionally and treated her students equally regardless of race, religion or sexual orientation.